epn-vespa/tutorials/cassini-titan-flyby/README.md

 Search and display data around a Titan fly-by with VESPA

 ## Keywords
-* term 1
+* 3DView
-* term 2
+* TopCat

 ## Summary
-TBA
+For this use case, we use 3DView and another tool called TopCat to display data searched by 3DView among VESPA services.
+We want to search for data provided by VESPA around a Titan flyby by the CASSINI spacecraft

 ## Introduction

-For this use case, we use 3DView and another tool called TopCat to display data searched by 3DView among VESPA services.
-We want to search for data provided by VESPA around a Titan flyby by the CASSINI spacecraft described below (source PDS):
+The Titan fly by is described below (source PDS):

 ![0](https://github.com/epn-vespa/tutorials/blob/master/cassini-titan-flyby/img/T117atPDS.png)